canonical/kafka-k8s-operator/docs/how-to/monitoring.md

 ## Tune server logging level

-To tune the level of the server logs for Apache Kafka and Apache ZooKeeper, configure the configuration accordingly.
+To tune the level of the server logs for Apache Kafka, configure the configuration accordingly.

-For Charmed Apache Kafka, configure the `log_level` parameter:
+For Charmed Apache Kafka K8s, configure the `log_level` parameter:

 ```shell
 juju config <KAFKA_APP_NAME> log_level=<LOG_LEVEL>